SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Example: `%unmute @ExampleUser`

 - **%updatelevel** `<@member: Optional>`
-    - Info: Updates your level role or the one of the mentioned Member according to your MEE6 level manually.
+    - Info: **Slash version available.** Updates your level role or the one of the mentioned Member according to your MEE6 level manually.
 Has a 5 minute cooldown.
 Note that this gets done anyways every 23 hours for everyone in the server.
 Only works in the Training Grounds server.
     - Example: `%updatelevel @ExampleUser`

 - **%userinfo** `<@member: Optional>`